NewToolAI/docapi/README.md

 - **Version 1.x.x** introduces significant changes compared to **Version 0.x.x**.
 Please refer to the updated usage guide below.
 - By default, generating or updating documentation requires the API service's dependency environment.
 - Add the `--static` parameter for static route scanning that does not depend on the project environment.
 This option only supports Flask projects.
-The downside is that it may include unused routes in the generated documentation, making it more suitable for single-page Flask API projects.
+The downside is that it may include unused routes in the generated documentation.
+It suitable for single-page Flask API projects.

 ---